ethanndickson/something-awesome/README.md

 This data will then be sent to a remote server, also included in this project, where it is categorised and stored, such that multiple victims of the attack can be tracked easily.

-If a user were to disable the novelty aspect of the extension via the popup, the extension will continue to track and send user input back to the server.
+If a user were to disable the novelty aspect of the extension via the popup menu, the extension will continue to track and send user input back to the server.

 # Credits